osg-htc/docs/docs/data/stashcache/run-stashcache-container.md

 ```

 !!! warning
-    You must [register](install-cache.md#registering-the-cache) the cache before considering it a
+    You must [register](install-cache.md#registering-the-cache) the cache before starting it up.
-    production service.